m1-key/Face-Recognition/README.md

 Here is the link for full documentation of Haarcascade.  "https://docs.opencv.org/3.4.3/d7/d8b/tutorial_py_face_detection.html"

-3 In this all the images are 3 layered (BGR - Blue Green Red).
+3-In this all the images are 3 layered (BGR - Blue Green Red).
 So if we store this image as an numpy array , it will be a 3D array.
   This 3D array is flatten into a single row array so that Euclidean distance can be calculated.

-4 After this using KNN, predicition is made.
+4-After this using KNN, predicition is made.

+5-First Face_Detection_Training_Data script will be executed in order to generate training data and then Face_Recognition in order to predict the result.